trebaud/trebaud.github.io/content/posts/neovim-for-writers.md

 Plug 'sheerun/vim-polyglot'

 ```

-Let's also install the Ranger plugin for file navigation.
-Note that you will need to install the `ranger` program also independently.
+Let's also install the Ranger plugin for file navigation (note that you will need to install the `ranger` program also independently) and a markdown previewer plugin to check your results as you write.

 ```
 Plug 'francoiscabrol/ranger.vim'
+Plug 'iamcco/markdown-preview.nvim', { 'do': 'cd app && yarn install' }
 ```

 Next I use the `Goyo` plugin to get that minimalistic and distraction free look for a good writing experience.